Are you ready to discover your college program?

 Students should make sure to count other potential expenses as they consider degree program costs.
 Books and other learning materials, for example, can carry high price tags.
 Some programs require travel to immersion events, orientation weekends, or residencies, so students should also calculate those costs.

 Program length can also contribute to cost.
 Typically, students can complete online consulting programs in 1-2 years.
 Students should weigh the benefits of studying full time with those of continuing to earn salaries while studying part time.
 Some programs offer flexibility, allowing students to choose their pace.
-Others, such as accelerated and cohort-based programs, may require students to commit to finishing within a specified amount of time.
+Others, such as cohort based and accelerated MBA programs, may require students to commit to finishing within a specified amount of time.

 Do you need an MBA for consulting?